 Using Windows 10 virtual machines with Intune

 Intune supports managing virtual machines running Windows 10 Enterprise with certain limitations.
-Intune management does not depend on, or interfere with Windows Virtual Desktop management of the same virtual machine.
+Intune management does not depend on, or interfere with Azure Virtual Desktop management of the same virtual machine.

-- We don't recommend managing on-demand, session-host virtual machines with Intune.
+- We recommend that you don't use Intune to manage on-demand, session-host virtual machines, also known as non-persistent virtual desktop infrastructure (VDI).
 Each VM must be enrolled when it's created.
 Also, regularly deleting VMs will leave orphaned device records in Intune until they're cleaned up.

 - Windows Autopilot Self-deploying and pre-provisioning deployment types aren't supported because they require a physical Trusted Platform Module (TPM).

 - Out of Box Experience (OOBE) enrollment isn't supported on VMs that can only be accessed by using RDP (such as VMs that are hosted on Azure).
 This restriction means: